rsekman/oldfashiond/README.md

 with support for common arguments.
 Run with `-h` for details.

+## Filter sequence ##

+`oldfashiond` runs three filter stages in the following order
+    1. user-defined filters: an arbitrary `ffmpeg` filtergraph passed with `--filters`
+    2. scaling: to the width passed with `--width` Skipped (replaced with the identify filter) if the value is non-positive.
+    3. subtitles: as appropriate for any subtitle options passed

+1 and 3 are the identity filter (`copy`) if the corresponding options are not present.

 ## Name ##

 Gifs are an old-fashioned format and go on tumblr, an old-fashioned website; and Old fashion**e**d, the cocktail, is served in a tumbl**e**r.